 Under the Regulation, an amalgamation may be a business combination, related party transaction or neither, depending on the circumstances.
-For example, an amalgamation is a business combination for an issuer if, as a consequence of the amalgamated entity, unless an exception in one of the lettered paragraphs in the definition of business combination applies.
+For example, an amalgamation is a business combination for an issuer if, as a consequence of the amalgamation, holders of equity securities of the issuer become security holders of the amalgamated entity, unless an exception in one of the lettered paragraphs in the definition of business combination applies.
 An amalgamation is a related party transaction for an issuer rather than a business combination if, for example, a wholly-owned subsidiary entity of the issuer amalgamates with a related party of the issuer, leaving the equity securities of the issuer unaffected.